WebMD scraps sale talks, warns of weak 2012

 Aside from Icahn, who was not immediately available for comment, Kensico Capital Management is the top WebMD shareholder, with an 11.6 percent stake, according to Thomson Reuters data.
 Mutual fund company Vanguard Group and Calpers, the biggest U.S. public pension fund, are among other big holders.

-(Additional reporting by Nadia Damouni and Gregory Roumeliotis in New York, Sarah McBride in San Francisco, Alistair Barr and Alexei Oreskovic in San Francisco, and Esha Dey in Bangalore; editing by Michele Gershberg, John Wallace, Gerald E. McCormick and Andre Grenon)
+(Additional reporting by Nadia Damouni in New York, Sarah McBride in San Francisco, Alistair Barr and Alexei Oreskovic in San Francisco, and Esha Dey in Bangalore; editing by Michele Gershberg, John Wallace, Gerald E. McCormick and Andre Grenon)